Have you been asking yourself, “what’s the quickest way to save money on a tight budget?”

 5. Freelance or Have a Side-Hustle

 Similar to a second job is to take on freelancing, which is simply allocating your free time to something you are good at.
-Whether it be writing, accounting, starting a blog, building websites or being a virtual assistant, you can make extra money with a few hours of work while staying at home.

 A few websites you can use include Fiverr.com and Upwork.com.
 Both give freelancers a place to find work and promote their natural talents and make lots of extra cash.